Electroworks-store/Shroombound/README.md

-# 🎮 Shadow Nail - A Hollow Knight Tribute
+# 🎮 Shroombound - A Hollow Knight Tribute

 A Hollow Knight-inspired 2D platformer MVP built with **Phaser 3** and **TypeScript**.